department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/kickoff-process.md

 ### When are the CAIA kickoff meetings?

-- The CAIA Team has time set aside each week, for teams to schedule a kickoff with CAIA:
+- The CAIA Team has time set aside each week, for teams to schedule a kickoff meeting with CAIA:
-    - Kickoff meetings will be held on Wednesdays between 12 and 1 PM ET.
+    - Kickoff meetings will be held on Wednesdays between 12:00 and 1:00 PM ET.
-    - There are two, 30-minute-slots available.
+    - There are two, 30-minute-slots available each week.
 - Once a kickoff meeting has been scheduled CAIA will share it on the [CAIA Shared Calender](https://calendar.google.com/calendar/embed?src=c_ddb0b99f3fdacd4cbbee5c9352654daa0a32b7d1f1b56d67bef0773e8eb6191a%40group.calendar.google.com&ctz=America%2FChicago)

 ### What do I need to do to prepare for our kickoff with CAIA?

-Reading through this document is a great start, particularly the section that explains what it is that CAIA, actually, does.
-Afterwards, the following checklist is useful:
+Reading through this document is a great start, particularly the section that explains what it is that CAIA actually does.

+**Afterwards, the following checklist is useful:**
 - [ ] Have I invited everyone on my team who needs to be on the kickoff?
-- [ ] Do I have links to all my product/project artifacts such as Mural/Sketch files etc
+- [ ] Do I have links to all my product/project artifacts such as Mural/Sketch files etc. in the intake ticket, prior to kickoff?

 ### When can I expect feedback from CAIA?

-The CAIA team partners with almost all teams across va.gov as well as other none OCTO VA partners and so we usually have a lot in our pipeline at any given time.
-That said, if your work is tied to a Congressionally mandated timeline then that work will be prioritized, otherwise CAIA has to prioritize your request with the rest of our work.
-We will always endeavor to accommodate teams as best we can though.
+We guide and work alongside teams across nearly every OCTO digital product.
+We also work with partners across VA to lead content migration and manage all unauthenticated content on VA.gov.
+And we're always working to expand the VA.gov content style guide and our IA and accessibility documentation.
+We need to prioritize all intake requests based on our overall workload and VA and OCTO priorities.

+Tell us about your product's timeline.
+And we'll work with you to meet timeline needs as best we can.

 ### Kickoff Steps

-Below is the process for setting up a CAIA kickoff meeting:
+**Below is the process for setting up a CAIA kickoff meeting:**

 - [ ] Make sure you have submitted an intake request ticket using [this template](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=strelichl%2C+coforma-terry&labels=sitewide+CAIA%2C+sitewide+content-product+support&projects=&template=sitewide-content-intake-form.md&title=%3CType+of+Request%3E+from+%3CTeam%3E)
 - [ ] If you have worked with us before, or you are not launching a new product that is going through the collaboration cycle, then use this ["General Collab Request"](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?assignees=coforma-terry%2Cstrelichl&labels=sitewide+CAIA&projects=&template=caia-general-collab-request.md&title=%5BCAIA+General+Support%5D%3A%3CTeam+name%3E%3CSupport+Needed%3E) ticket instead.